How Manafort's health and age could help shorten his sentence

 Breaking News Emails

-Former Trump campaign manager Paul Manafort appeared in a Virginia federal court Friday in a wheelchair, missing his right shoe, and appearing visibly grayer.
+Former Trump campaign chairman Paul Manafort appeared in a Virginia federal court Friday in a wheelchair, missing his right shoe, and appearing visibly grayer.
 His legal team advised Judge T.S.
-Ellis that Manafort was dealing with “significant” health issues related to his confinement, and asked the court to expedite his sentencing so that he could be transferred to a facility better equipped to take care of him.
+Ellis that Manafort, 69, was dealing with “significant” health issues related to his confinement, and asked the court to expedite his sentencing so that he could be transferred to a facility better equipped to take care of him.

 It’s not clear what health condition confined Manafort to a wheelchair with only one shoe on Friday.
 The court may consider a defendant’s need for medical care when fashioning a sentence.
 Courts have considered a variety of conditions during sentencing that can affect the feet, including diabetes, and gout.
 Still, Manafort’s defense team should be prepared to show that these ailments are extraordinary, and they cannot be treated adequately by the Bureau of Prisons.